Have you been denied entry to Canada by an officer at the border because of prior conviction in a foreign country?

 - Not all prior convictions make a person inadmissible.
 Certain minor offenses may be ignored for Canadian immigration purposes.
 For example, a single conviction of disorderly conduct will not normally keep someone out of Canada.

 - There may be no equivalent under Canadian federal law for the foreign offense that is the subject of conviction.
 This is often a technical argument based on the fact that the Canadian offense has a more narrow interpretation than the foreign offense in question.

-- It may be possible to have the foreign conviction expunged, which may negate the inadmissibility to Canada.
+- It may be possible to have the foreign conviction expunged or dismissed, in certain cases, which may negate the inadmissibility to Canada.

 - The passage of enough time since the completion of the sentence, in the absence of subsequent convictions, may in certain circumstances be considered as deemed rehabilitation and the offender would no longer be inadmissible to Canada.

 - Even when an individual is not eligible to submit a rehabilitation application, there is always the possibility of apply for a Temporary Resident Permit.